AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

  <Node.Node object at 0x1086fcc90> <Node.Node object at 0x1087224d0>]
 ```

-Using this node class and above discussed indexing, the BinaryTree class can now be implimented.
+Using this node class and above discussed indexing, the BinaryTree class can now be implemented.
 As python does not have the concept of a fixed size array, the [NumPy](https://numpy.org/install/) package must be imported.
 Provided below are the necessary imports and __init__ method of the class:

 ```python
 from Node import Node